 Current: I am a Plant developmental biologist and currently work as a Postdoctoral Researcher at the Department of Botany and Plant Biology, University of Geneva, Switzerland in the lab of Prof. Marie Barberon.
-My current research interest is to understand plant nutrient transport from a developmental context.
+My current research interest is to understand plant nutrition in a developmental context.
 Plant roots play a key role in nutrient uptake and transport.
 The radial structure of the root forms a neat system which coordinates transport across different cell types for efficient and sufficient transport of essential micro and macro elements to nourish the plant.
-I am currently interested to understand one of the different pathways that have been described - the symplastic cell-to-cell movement of nutrients from the outside to the vasculature.
+I focus on understanding the symplastic transport of nutrients through plasmodesmata in the differentiated root in Arabidospis thaliana.
 Especially in the context of the barriers in the root that help fine-tune the transport.
 Further to integrate it in the context of the other pathways such as the apoplastic and transcellular transport of nutrients.

 Past: I have an Engineering degree in Biotechnology from BMS College of Engineering in Bangalore, India after which I moved to the UK and completed my Masters in Plant Genetics in 2012 at the University of Nottingham.
 I then went on to pursue a PhD in Plant Developmental Biology at the University of Nottingham where I worked under the supervision of Prof. Ive De Smet (currently at VIB-UGent Centre for Plant Systems Biology) and Prof. Malcolm Bennett and graduated and defended my thesis successfully.
-I then undertook a short postdoc in the in the lab of Prof. David Salt where I contributed to a BBSRC funded project that explored the natural variation in Arabidopsis thaliana and its adaptation to edaphic soils.
-Towards the end of my PhD and through my poststdoc, I had the opportunity to explore my interest that lies in the interface of Biology and Chemistry to apply a spectral-imaging approach - confocal Raman microscopy to study the chemical composition of the cell wall and explore a few other chemical components.
+I then undertook a short postdoc in the in the lab of Prof. David Salt where I contributed to two distinct projects 1) A BBSRC funded project to publish the leaf and seed ionome of ove 1000 natural accessions of Arabidopsis thaliana and helped design the Ion Explorer too to access the dataset.
+2) Analysis of the chemical differences in the Casparian strip lignin using confocal Raman microscopy.
+My interest lies in the interface of Biology and Chemistry and I enjoy developing and troubleshooting approaches in these arae and have used them so far to study the chemical composition of the cell wall and explore a few other chemical components.

 I enjoy microscopy, tinkering with cross disciplinary approaches to find an application in biology, science-art and science communication.